Orthelious/PDCP_F19/LectureDrafts/BuildingBlocks.md

 **Finances and taxes**
 -  Profits are taxed once.
 It’s all personal income tax.
 -  Profits belong entirely to the owner.
 But so do the debts...
 -  Ability to raise funds is limited to personal capital, personal gifts and loans.
+-  Can you sell part of your business?
+No. Legally, a Sole Proprietorship can only have one owner.
+If you want additional owners, you must incorporate.

 **Ownership**
 - Singular owner.
 You're the boss, buddy.